thinktecture/relayserver/Documentation/en/relayserver.md

 * RabbitMq Improvements

-  * Closed Rabbit connections will now be automatically unbound at the client
+  * Closed Rabbit connections will now be automatically unbound at the client.
-  * The automatic recovery feature of the rabbit client will now be enabled by default
+  * The automatic recovery feature of the rabbit client will now be enabled by default.
+  * When a channel gets closed, make sure all unacknowledged messages get re-queued.

 * On-Premise Interceptors